exasol/azure-data-factory-functions/readme.md

 This repository contains auxiliary azure functions for use in Azure Data Factory pipelines.

-Included so far are a Azure Blob Storage CSV bulk import function and a query function.
+Included so far :

+- Azure Blob Storage CSV bulk import functions

+- Query function.

 Please see the [user guide](doc/user_guide.md) for detailed instructions.